 Before using hazardous chemicals you should obtain and read the MSDS (material safety data sheet) to learn the specific hazards, precautions, and recommended emergency actions for the material.
 The following generic procedures should be followed in the absence of specific information.
-In all cases, exposures should be reported to Safety & Security at x3357, regardless of severity.
+In all cases, exposures should be reported to Public Safety at x3357, regardless of severity.

 CHEMICALS ON SKIN OR CLOTHING